aessam/liteagent/README.md

 ### Using Python module syntax

-You can also run LiteAgent using the Python module syntax:
+LiteAgent's CLI has been reorganized for better separation of concerns.
+You can run it using:

 ```bash
 # Show help and available options